Real Operators. Real Solutions. 20 Minutes at a Time. • Northeast Critical Infrastructure Summit

 Director, Global Energy · AbbVie

-BAS modernization: retune controls, unlock HVAC performance and keep M&V honest for auditors and internal stakeholders.
+BAS modernization: retuning controls, unlocking HVAC performance and keeping M&V honest in regulated environments.

 Aurora Health Care logo